UMICTResearch/resume-me/README.md

 ## Author

 This project is created and managed by the [Social Innovations Group](http://socialinnovations.us/), School of Information, the University of Michigan.

+## Acknowledgement

+This project is funded by the [the National Science Foundation](https://www.nsf.gov/).